 Double integration over rectangular and nonrectangular regions, Double integrals in polar coordinates.
 Jacobian.
 Change of order of integration.
 Triple integral over a parallelepiped and solid regions, Volume by triple integrals, Triple integration in cylindrical and spherical coordinates.
 Dirichlet integrals.
 Beta and Gama functions.
-Course Outcomes: This course will enable the students to:

 - 1. Understand and to prove Rolle's Theorem, mean value theorems and their geometrical interpretations.
 To determine indeterminate forms. - Learn conceptual variations while advancing from one variable to several variables in calculus, limit and continuity, partial differentiation of such functions.
-To understand composite functions, homogeneous functions and to solve related problems. - 3.
-Understand differentiability of real valued functions of two variables and to prove associated results.
+To understand composite functions, homogeneous functions and to solve related problems. - Understand differentiability of real valued functions of two variables and to prove associated results.
 To determine maximum and minimum of functions of two variables and to apply multivariable calculus in optimization problems. - 4.
 Evaluate double and triple integrals.
 To learn about Dirichlet integrals, Beta and Gamma functions and to solve related problems.